Teleflex: History

 Refocus on the medical device sector began in March 2009 when Teleflex sold its marine and industrial instrumentation (gauge) business to Veethree, and planned to exit its Lakewood Ranch, Florida facility.
 Veethree subsequently continued production of former Teleflex products at its Manatee County, Florida facility and hired approximately 50 workers from Teleflex.

 In March 2011, Teleflex sold its marine division, Teleflex Marine, to H.I.G.
 Capital.

 In August 2012, Teleflex substantively finalized an agreement to acquire all assets of the medical device maker LMA International, thereby expanding the company's anesthesia device franchise.

 In December 2013, Teleflex completed the acquisition of Vidacare Corporation, integrating Vidacare's intraosseous EZ-IO and OnControl medical devices into Teleflex's Arrow product line.

 On September 5, 2017, Teleflex announced that it had entered into a definitive agreement to acquire NeoTract in a transaction valued at up to $1.1B USD.
 Under the terms of the agreement, Teleflex will acquire NeoTract for an up-front cash payment of $725M USD and up to an additional $375M USD contingent on the achievement of certain sales-related commercial milestones through December 31, 2020.
 The transaction was unanimously approved by the Boards of Directors for both Teleflex and NeoTract.

 On January 18, 2019, S&P Dow Jones Indices added Teleflex to its S&P 500 stock market index.
 The company replaced PG&E in the index, a gas and power company, after the utility company announced it would declare bankruptcy on January 14, 2019.

+On March 24, 2025, S&P Dow Jones Indices removed Teleflex from its S&P 500 stock market index.